Carlos García (footballer, born 1970)

-Carlos García García (born 13 August 1970) is a Spanish retired footballer who played as a central defender or a defensive midfielder.
+Carlos García García (born 13 August 1970) is a Spanish former professional footballer who played as a central defender or a defensive midfielder.

-He spent most of his professional career with Athletic Bilbao, appearing in 264 competitive matches over 11 years and scoring 25 goals.
+He spent most of his career with Athletic Bilbao, appearing in 264 competitive matches over 11 years and scoring 25 goals.

 Club career

 Born in Durango, Biscay, García joined Athletic Bilbao in 1992 from Basque neighbours Sestao Sport Club in the Segunda División.
 He made his La Liga debut on 6 September, in a 2–1 home win against Cádiz CF where he came on as a late substitute.
 He finished his first season with 28 official games and three goals, helping the team to the eighth position in the league.

 In the following years, García was regularly put to use by the Lions as either a central defender or a defensive midfielder.
 In the 1997–98 campaign, he started in 33 of his 34 appearances as the side finished second behind FC Barcelona, adding goals in victories over Sporting de Gijón (2–1, away) and RCD Mallorca (3–1 at home) in the process; from January 1995 until June, he competed in the second tier on loan to CA Osasuna.

-García retired in 2003 at the age of nearly 33 due to injury, after only taking part in two games – one in the Copa del Rey – in his last year.
+García retired in 2003 at the age of 33 due to injury, after only taking part in two games – one in the Copa del Rey – in his last year.
 He appeared in eight UEFA Champions League matches with his main club during his career, all in 1998–99.